moskitoo/mlops_project/reports/README.md

 For the data processing component, we created four unit tests and two integration tests.
 The unit tests focused on handling cases of missing or corrupted data during processing, ensuring that the raw dataset was correctly transformed into the YOLO format.
 The integration tests verified that the overall structure of the processed dataset met the required format and organization needed for the training step of our pipeline.

+For the API we implemented one performance test using the locust framework and and three unit tests to ensure that the internal functions work as expected.
+We also implemented one integration test to test whether the API behaves as expected.

 ### Question 8